-Our thoughts about this lock type: Don’t buy cable locks without anything stronger!
+Don’t buy bike cable locks as standalone solutions!
 Unfortunately, there are no cable locks that provide meaningful security on their own.
-A simple pair of bolt cutters or rose clippers will make short work of even the strongest cable locks available.
+A simple pair of bolt lock cutters or rose clippers will make short work of even the strongest cable locks available.

-Cable locks can be a useful addition to an overall security solution but should never be used on their own.
+Bike cable locks can be a useful addition to an overall security solution but should never be used on their own.
 They are best utilized for securing low-cost parts like wheels, helmets or seat posts.
-The looping steel cables that usually come with Kryptonite Evolution D-locks are generally of high-quality materials.
+The looping steel cables that usually come with Kryptonite U-locks are generally of high-quality materials.

-We haven’t yet found any cable locks that are worth using independently so always ensure you use one of the many alternatives above.
+We haven’t yet found any bike cable locks that are worth using independently, so always ensure you use one of the many alternatives above.
 If we do find one, we will be sure to add it here in the future.

 Bicycle lock security is usually rated by two systems, Sold Secure and ART.
-Always ensure that any bicycle lock that you purchase is rated by one of these authorities.
+All of the best bicycle locks that you can purchase are rated by one of these authorities.
 Most bicycle insurance companies will require that you use an ART-approved or Sold Secure-approved lock with a minimum rating or your claim could be rejected.

-A gold-classified Sold Secure lock will be almost impossible to break without a lot of time and industrial level tools, whereas a Bronze lock will only offer short-term security against opportunistic thieves.
-These days, many bicycle thieves carry powerful bolt cutters or other tools which render Bronze locks unreliable for security.
+A gold-classified Sold Secure lock will be almost impossible to break without a lot of time and industrial-level lock cutters.
+However, the Bronze lock will only offer short-term security against opportunistic thieves.
+These days, many bicycle thieves carry powerful bolt cutters or other tools.
+That means that Bronze locks don’t offer too much resistance.

 The ART Foundation is a collaborative effort between the Royal Dutch Touring Club and agencies from the Dutch automotive industry.
-The companies combined to produce a system of classifying and promoting anti-theft provisions for vehicles.
+The companies collaborated to produce a classification system and promote anti-theft provisions for vehicles.

-The organization classifies a wide range of bicycle, motorbike and car locks based on a star rating system of 1 to 5.
-One star products are usually thin cable locks that offer little protection, while five-star products include Kryptonite and ABUS U-locks and chain locks.
+The organization classifies a wide range of bicycle, motorbike, and car locks based on a star rating system of 1 to 5.
+One-star products are usually thin bike cable locks that offer little protection.
+However, five-star products are the best bike locks, such as Kryptonite and ABUS U-locks and bike chain locks.

 All products that ART approved will feature a label or imprint with the highly recognizable ART logo plus the number of stars confirming its category.
 When buying an ART approved lock, always look for products with at least a 4 or 5 star ART rating.

-Depending on the country there may be different brands of locks on offer but ABUS and Kryptonite are generally accepted as the best quality locks available all over the world.
-Top of the range ABUS and Kryptonite locks consistently rank highly on both Sold Secure and ART ratings.
+Depending on the country there may be different brands of locks on offer.
+However, ABUS and Kryptonite are generally accepted as the best quality locks available all over the world.
+Top-of-the-range ABUS bike locks and Kryptonite bike locks consistently rank highly on both Sold Secure and ART ratings.

-Even the best quality cable locks are only made of tightly-wound steel wire that is easy to cut through within a matter of minutes.
-These locks may be useful to secure your bike while you quickly go shopping but even then only offer a minor deterrent.
+Even the best quality bike cable locks are only made of tightly wound steel wire that is easy to cut through.
+These locks may be useful to secure your bike while you quickly go shopping.
+However, even then only serve as a minor deterrent.

-A thief with bolt cutters will take only seconds to break the lock and could steal your bike as soon as your back is turned.
+A thief with bolt cutters will take only seconds to break the lock and could steal your bike as soon as you turn your back.
 Cable locks should never be used as the main lock to secure a bicycle of any value, even a cheap one.
 The low price may seem attractive but you would be better off buying a chain and padlock.

-In the long-run, a proper bike lock such as a U-lock or chain lock is an investment that will last you a lifetime and pay itself off multiple times over.
+In the long-run, a proper bike lock such as a U-lock or bike chain lock is an investment.
+It will last you a lifetime and pay itself off multiple times over.